Fauci (film): Critical response

-Lisa Kennedy of The New York Times wrote that the film "is at its best when it draws parallels between the pandemics that define Dr. Fauci's career", but added: "It vexes when it leans on straightforward biography...the timing of the documentary’s more traditional biographical gestures feels more appropriate to a retrospective consideration, one that has the current pandemic in the rearview mirror."
+Lisa Kennedy of The New York Times wrote that the film "is at its best when it draws parallels between the pandemics that define Dr. Fauci's career", but added: "It vexes when it leans on straightforward biography ... the timing of the documentary’s more traditional biographical gestures feels more appropriate to a retrospective consideration, one that has the current pandemic in the rearview mirror."
 Danny Leigh of the Financial Times gave the film a score of 3 out of 5 stars, calling it "An admiring film that still ends up doing him a disservice."

 Armond White of National Review gave a negative review of the film, writing: "Propagandists who work at the behest of media corporations and institutions willingly bow to authority, and [the film] idolizes Fauci as the face and voice of that authority.
 Instead of investigating Fauci's despotic sense of moral superiority to enlighten the general public, [National Geographic]'s narrowcast promotional doc chooses persuasion over education."
-Tony Medley of Larchmont Chronicle gave the film a score of 1/10, saying that "Rather than a 'documentary,' this is akin to agitprop."
-Jordan Ruimy of World of Reel called the film "a rather standard doc" that "didn't make much of an impression on me".
-Ruimy also criticized the directors, saying that they "basically fawn all over their subject for 90 minutes".
-Pradeep Menon of Firstpost called the film "too one-sided to be taken seriously".